 Götter der Pest

-*PLEASE NOTE* I am in the process of revising this Fassbinder page, and all of my websites, to be completed by early 2020.
+*PLEASE NOTE* I am in the process of revising this Fassbinder page, and all of my websites, to be completed in 2021.
 Thank you for understanding.

 FILMS: Shorts “Little Chaos” and “City Tramp” | 1.
 Love is Colder Than Death | 2.
 Katzelmacher | 3.
 Gods of the Plague | 4.
 Coffeehouse | 5.
 Why Does Herr R. Run Amok? | 6.
 American Soldier | 7.
 Niklashausen Journey | 8.
 Rio das Mortes | 9.
 Pioneers in Ingolstadt | 10.
 Whity | 11.
 Beware of a Holy Whore | 12.
 Merchant of Four Seasons | 13.
 Bitter Tears of Petra von Kant | 14.
 Eight Hours Don’t Make a Day | 15.
 Bremen Freedom | 16.
 Jail Bait | 17.
 World on a Wire | 18.
 Nora Helmer | 19.
 Ali: Fear Eats the Soul | 20.
 Martha | 21.
 Effi Briest | 22.
 Like a Bird on a Wire | 23.
 Fox and His Friends | 24.
 Mother Küsters Goes to Heaven | 25.
 Fear of Fear | 26.
 I Only Want You to Love Me | 27.
 Satan’s Brew | 28.
 Chinese Roulette | 29.
 Women in New York | 30.
 Stationmaster’s Wife | 31.
 Germany in Autumn | 32.
 Despair | 33.
 In a Year With 13 Moons | 34.
 Marriage of Maria Braun | 35.
 Third Generation | 36.
 Berlin Alexanderplatz | 37.
 Lili Marleen | 38.
 Theater in Trance | 39.
 Lola | 40.
 Veronika Voss | 41.
 Querelle.